smirzo/vuex-observable-plugin/README.md

 **VuexObservable(epics, options)**

+The main function that creates the plugin instance.

 - **epics**

-  Description: An array containing all the epics.
+  Description: An array containing all the [epics](https://redux-observable.js.org/docs/basics/Epics.html).

   Type: `Array`